dgwatkins/wcml/readme.txt

 * Security review and fixes
 * Made the key "woocommerce_cancelled_order_settings" translatable
 * Email heading and subject sent after placing an order were not translated when using ‘Complete’ button on orders page
+* Bug fixed: warning about minimum order requirement always showing in some conditions when using a child theme

 = 3.5.4 =
 * Bug fixed: Can't access source content in WCML product translation table